cardano-foundation/CIPs/CIP-optimized-uplc-serialization/README.md

     }
 }
 ```
-the case in which the ```missingBits``` is 0 implies that the current serialized program is already byte-alligned and, since this padding carries no usefull informations, the current ```pad( 0 )``` adds a useless byte each time a padding is needed and the number of used bits is a multiple of 8.
+the case in which the ```missingBits``` is 0 implies that the current serialized program is already byte-alligned

+since this padding carries no usefull informations, the current ```pad( 0 )``` adds a useless byte each time a padding is needed and the number of used bits is a multiple of 8.

-An alternative implementation would be
+An alternative implementation is:
 ```ts
 pad( missingBits: 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 ): string
 {